Article I Offices

 The officers shall be elected by the members.
 Each officer shall hold office until the Annual Meeting of the members after their appointment and until their successor has been appointed and qualified, except where removed by a two-thirds vote of the members at a meeting that satisfies a quorum.
 No two or more offices may be held by the same person.
 If an elected office becomes vacant for any reason, it may be filled by majority vote of the members.
 Any officer so selected shall serve only until such time as the unexpired term of their predecessor shall have expired unless re-elected.
 Such removal without cause shall be without prejudice to such person’s contract rights, but appointment of any person as an officer, agent, or employee of APDA shall not of itself create contract rights.

-Section 4.03 Powers and Duties of the Officers
+Section 4.03 Powers and Duties of the Trustees

 A. President.
 The President shall serve as the chief executive officer of APDA.
 The President shall preside at all meetings of the Board of Trustees, breaking any ties arising therein by casting a second vote, and of members, and, subject to the supervision of the Board, shall perform all duties customary to that office and shall supervise and control all the affairs of APDA in accordance with policies and directives approved by the Board.
-The President shall, with the approval of the Board, appoint an individual to oversee the maintenance of APDA’s electronic and internet resources.
 The President shall represent the United States in the World Universities Debating Council, voting in a manner consistent with the majority of all United States debate organizations present.
 If the President is unable to act as the United States representative, they shall appoint a replacement person affiliated with an APDA member school to represent the United States.
 The President shall manage APDA’s correspondence with other debate organizations.
-The President shall, at least once during their term of office, participate in an APDA-sanctioned tournament partnered with a novice debater who is (1) not from the President’s member institution, (2) does not self-identify as a cisgender man and / or does not self-identify as white, and (3) is not ranked in the top 10 on NOTY board, or from a top 5 COTY institution.
-The President, should they fail to complete this requirement, will be ineligible to receive -OTY awards or serve as an elected officer in the subsequent year.

 D. Members-at-Large.
-The duties of the Members-at-Large shall include: (1) Assisting in the organization and execution of the National Debate Championship and serving as liaison between the host member and the Board; (2) Assisting in the organization and execution of the North American Debate Championship in such years as APDA is host and serving as liaison between the host member and the Board; (3) Assisting in the organization and execution of the Novice Tournament(s) and serving as liaison between the host member(s) and the Board; (4) Overseeing the standing committees established by Section 3.10 B and serving as liaison between the committees and the Board; (5) Maintaining and acquiring audio, audio/visual, or otherwise recorded footage of debate rounds for the APDA archive, as well as maintaining and acquiring other materials relevant to APDA’s history and worthy of preservation; (6) Preparing and distributing APDA’s newsletter; (7) Any such other duties as the Board of Trustees may from time to time prescribe by standing or special resolution, or as the President may from time to time provide, subject to the powers and supervision of the Board.
-Each of the individual Members-at-Large shall, at least once during their term of office, participate in an APDA-sanctioned tournament partnered with a novice debater who is (1) not from the individual Members-at-Large’s member institution, (2) does not self-identify as a cisgender man and / or does not self-identify as white, and (3) is not ranked in the top 10 on NOTY board, or from a top 5 COTY institution.
-Any individual Members-at-Large, should they fail to complete this requirement, will be ineligible to receive -OTY awards or serve as an elected officer in the subsequent year.
+The duties of the Members-at-Large shall include: (1) Assisting in the organization and execution of the National Debate Championship and serving as liaison between the host member and the Board; (2) Assisting in the organization and execution of the North American Debate Championship in such years as APDA is host and serving as liaison between the host member and the Board; (3) Assisting in the organization and execution of the Novice Tournament(s) and serving as liaison between the host member(s) and the Board; (4) Overseeing the standing committees established by Section 3.10 B and serving as liaison between the committees and the Board; (5) Maintaining and acquiring materials relevant to APDA’s history and worthy of preservation; (6) Preparing and distributing APDA’s newsletter; (7) Any such other duties as the Board of Trustees may from time to time prescribe by standing or special resolution, or as the President may from time to time provide, subject to the powers and supervision of the Board.

 These duties shall be divided among the Members-at-Large as the Board of Trustees may prescribe by standing or special resolution.